9 Uniform shocks

 9.2 Full variable uniform shocks

-The most simple uniform shock is applied to a full variable, meaning that all combinations of sets associated with that variable are allocated the same exogenous value.
-In the example below all regions (as determined by selected region mappings) will by increased by 1%.
+The simplest uniform shock is applied to a full variable, meaning that all combinations of sets associated with that variable are allocated the same exogenous value.
+In the example below, all regions (as determined by selected region mappings) will be increased by 1%.

 pop_shk <- ems_uniform_shock(var = "pop",